Iranian poet released on bail before appeal hearing

-DUBAI (Reuters) - An Iranian poet detained on Friday on arrival back in Tehran has been released on bail after being informed she had been convicted and sentenced in absentia on charges related to her cultural activities, a relative told Reuters on Sunday.
+DUBAI, Jan 10 (Reuters) - An Iranian poet who was detained on Friday on arrival back in Tehran has been released on bail after being informed she had been convicted and sentenced in absentia on charges related to her cultural activities, a relative told Reuters on Sunday.

-Hila Sedighi was arrested at Tehran’s Imam Khomeini Airport as she returned from the United Arab Emirates, where she has been living with her husband for the past three years.
+Hila Sedighi was arrested at Tehran’s Imam Khomeini Airport as she returned from the United Arab Emirates where she has been living with her husband for the last three years.

-The clampdown follows a nuclear deal Iran signed with world powers in July, which hardliners fear may open Iranian society to what they see as corrupting Western influences.
+The clampdown follows a nuclear deal Iran signed with world powers in July, that hardliners fear may open Iranian society to what they see as corrupting Western influences.

 Sedighi was awarded the Hellman/Hammett prize for free expression by Human Rights Watch in 2012.
 Another Iranian recipient of that prize, journalist Isa Saharkhiz, was arrested in November.